 Founded in 1889, YWCA Hamilton delivers a wide range of critical programs and services, encompassing women’s housing, child care and youth, employment, health and wellness, and developmental services.
-Through our work, we impact more than 10,000 women, children, and families each year, with a focus on serving people from racialized communities, those dealing with the impacts of homelessness, poverty, and trauma, and those struggling with systemic barriers to employment and financial security.
+Through our work, we impact more than 10,000 women, girls and gender-diverse people each year, with a focus on serving people from racialized communities, those dealing with the impacts of homelessness, poverty, and trauma, and those struggling with systemic barriers to employment and financial security.
 With core values rooted in feminism, inclusion, and innovation, YWCA Hamilton provides a diverse range of programs and is committed to building equitable communities and changing lives.
 YWCA programs are inclusive of all women, non-binary, gender fluid and trans individuals of all genders.

 At our core:

 - 130+ years serving women, girls and gender-diverse people in Hamilton

 - 10,000+ people impacted through 60+ programs & services

 - 30+ community based locations

 - 500 staff & 250 + volunteers championing our mission

 YWCA Hamilton strengthens women’s and girls’ and gender-diverse peoples’ voices, broadens their choices, builds dynamic leadership and provides essential and meaningful services that promote safe, inclusive, and equitable communities.
 We do this by building strong leaders, advancing food security, providing solutions to end homelessness, delivering quality, inclusive child care and youth services, supporting survivors of violence, and advancing women’s economic justice.